Hastapkin/Flight-Route-Advisor/README.md

 - [ ] Machine learning route optimization
 - [ ] Environmental impact analysis

-## 📄 Report Generation

-Use `report_template.md` as a template for comprehensive analysis reports.
-The template includes:
-- Executive summary
-- Network structure analysis
-- Hub rankings and insights
-- What-if analysis results
-- Recommendations and conclusions

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Run tests: `python test_app.py`
-5. Submit a pull request

 ## 📝 License

 This project is licensed under the MIT License - see the LICENSE file for details.